AdobeDocs/campaign-standard.it-IT/help/designing/using/subject-line.md

 ![](assets/delivery_content_edition16.png)

 * Il **[!UICONTROL From: name]** campo consente di inserire il nome del mittente.
 Per impostazione predefinita, nel campo viene inserito automaticamente il blocco **Nome** mittente predefinito.
-Adobe Campaign fa riferimento alla configurazione del canale e-mail (dal menu avanzato **[!UICONTROL Administration > Channels > Email > Email accounts]** tramite il logo Adobe Campaign) per designare il mittente.
+Adobe Campaign refers to the email channel configuration (from the advanced menu  via the Adobe Campaign logo) to designate this sender.**[!UICONTROL Administration > Channels > Email > Email accounts]**

-   Puoi cambiare il nome del mittente facendo clic sul blocco del nome **del** mittente.
-Il campo diventa quindi modificabile ed è possibile immettere il nome che si desidera utilizzare.
+   You can change the sender name by clicking the Sender name block. **** The field then becomes editable and you can enter the name you would like to use.

-   Questo campo può essere personalizzato.
-A tal fine, puoi aggiungere campi di personalizzazione, blocchi di contenuto e contenuti dinamici facendo clic sulle icone sotto il nome del mittente.
+   This field can be personalized.
+To do this, you can add personalization fields, content blocks and dynamic content by clicking the icons below the sender name.

-* Impossibile modificare il **[!UICONTROL From: email address]** campo da questa sezione.
-Potete modificarlo modificandone le proprietà dal relativo dashboard.
-Per ulteriori informazioni, consultate [Elenco dei parametri](../../administration/using/configuring-email-channel.md#advanced-parameters)avanzati per le e-mail.
+* The  field cannot be edited from this section. **[!UICONTROL From: email address]** You can change it by editing the properties of the email from its dashboard.
+For more information, see List of email advanced parameters.[](../../administration/using/configuring-email-channel.md#advanced-parameters)

 >[!NOTE]
 >
->I parametri dell'intestazione non devono essere vuoti.
-L'indirizzo del mittente è obbligatorio per consentire l'invio di un'e-mail (standard RFC).
-Adobe Campaign controlla la sintassi degli indirizzi e-mail immessi.
+>The header parameters must not be empty.
+The sender's address is mandatory to allow an email to be sent (RFC standard).
+Adobe Campaign checks the syntax of email addresses entered.

 **Argomenti correlati:**